-The rally included speeches, songs, and both group and silent prayer - all supporting free speech and equal rights, but specifically targetted against an anti-gay discrimination law and against gay marriage.
+The rally included speeches, songs, and both group and silent prayer – all supporting free speech and equal rights, but specifically targeted against an anti-gay discrimination law and against gay marriage.

 At one point during the rally, members of Hong Kong Rainbow Center joined the rally with signs supporting free speech and equal rights for the LGBT community.
 They were quickly cordoned off so that they had limited access to the crowd.

 GSN met Grace and Eric, a lesbian and her gay friend, who attended to see what the turnout would be like.

 ‘I am scared walking to the venue, because everyone opposes you without knowing you,’ Grace told me.

 ‘The church that organized this assembly has manipulated the people against something they don’t understand,’ Eric added.

 We spoke to some of the other people who attended the rally.
 One woman told us she was there to protect her business.
 She explained that an anti-discrimination law could put her out business, because she works at a beauty salon where she charges men and women different prices for facials.
 She thought a new law would force her to charge the same, thus losing money.

 When a pro-gay attendee tried to explain to her that she was talking about sex and gender, not sexual orientation – she was not willing to listen as her church had told her a law could threaten her business.

 But not all Christians agreed with this rally.